-Dec.
-16 (Bloomberg) -- PT Kharisma Pemasaran Bersama Nusantara, which sells palm oil from Indonesia’s state-owned plantations, sold 7,000 metric tons of the 15,250 tons of the commodity it offered at an auction in Jakarta today.
+June 11 (Bloomberg) -- PT Kharisma Pemasaran Bersama Nusantara, which sells palm oil from Indonesia’s state-owned plantations, sold 7,000 metric tons of 11,000 tons of the commodity it offered at an auction in Jakarta.

-The following table lists the results of the sale, based on a faxed statement.
-The volumes are given in metric tons, while prices are in rupiah per kilogram including a 10 percent value added tax, unless stated otherwise.
+The following table lists the results of the sale today, based on a faxed statement.
+The volumes are given in metric tons, while prices are in rupiah per kilogram including a 10 percent value-added tax, unless stated otherwise.

 Indonesia is the world’s largest producer of palm oil.

 ================================================================ Buyer Volume Commodity Price Terms ================================================================ PT Victorindo Alam Lestari 2,000 CPO 7,979 FOB Belawan PT Nagamas Palmoil Lestari 3,000 CPO 7,979 FOB Dumai Pacific Palmindo Industri 1,000 CPO 7,979 Ex-factory Belawan PT Musim Mas 1,000 CPO 7,819 Ex-factory Talang Duku ================================================================ CPO: Crude Palm Oil FOB: Free-on-Board

 To contact the reporter on this story: Yoga Rusmana in Jakarta at firstname.lastname@example.org

 To contact the editor responsible for this story: James Poole at email@example.com